minopeef/django-pizza-constructor/README.md

 - make the home page responsive for mobile users.
 - custom 404 page.
-- do not allow more than 500-800 grams of toppings per pizza.
 - calculate the order price not only on the back end but also on the client-side.
-- database normalization.